The 2024 Buzzsaw Hall of Shame

 In handing down the fine, Federal Court Judge Debbie Mortimer said, "If there is one theme or pattern which emerges through her conduct, it is her relentless obsession with herself and what best serves her interests."

-We swallowed it whole.
+We swallowed it 'whole'.
 Every last morsel of bullshit.

 Ms Gibson refused to appear in court for any of the hearings and has never issued any sort of apology.